 Use the right channels.

 Captains and Mavericks are social in nature.
 And while Venturers may not naturally be as social, their high dominance and visionary tendencies make them formidable networkers.
-When looking for job opportunities, these candidates are likely at networking events or rubbing elbows with people they know to find their next position.
+When looking for job opportunities, these candidates are likely at networking events, connecting over LinkedIn, or rubbing elbows with people they know to find their next position.
 When sourcing candidates with these Reference Profiles, ask your current employees to tap their network and participate in recruiting events to cast the widest net.

 Craft the right job listings.